 Quick and Easy Ways to be Mindful Today

 OK.
 Myth number one busted from the offset.
 You DON’T have to throw out the TV, start wearing hemp and change your name to Rain to start practicing mindfulness!
 Honestly.
 When I first started practicing, I thought I would have to completely change who I was in order to be successful.
 But in reality I still do all the things I used to do before I started my mindfulness journey.

 Actually there was one thing I did have to change in order to really gain from my practice.
 I had to change my mind.
 In order to allow mindfulness to become part of that lifestyle, I had to realise that it could be added without anything else being sacrificed.

-In this article, I will share with you some of my tried and tested techniques for living a mindful lifestyle.
+Well here I will share with you some of my tried and tested techniques for living a mindful lifestyle.
 It has taken me a while to get where I am today, so don’t expect to be perfect at it overnight.
-But in time I think you will find these little tips aren’t as life-changing as you might have first though they would be.
+The key is to keep practising and trying different things until you find what works for you.
+It would be easy to assume that it is difficult to start being mindful.
+But in time I think you will find these little tips aren’t as life-changing as you might have first thought they would be.